 Housed in the Department of Mathematics, known for its world-renowned probabilists, the Illinois Actuarial Science Program is a unique place for the coalescence of world-class mathematical education and actuarial research.

 Our actuarial faculty members are actively involved in a wide range of research projects, many of which are sponsored by the Society of Actuaries and the Actuarial Foundation.
-The actuarial science group also leads the Computational Risk Management Research Lab, which provides a channel for faculty and students to work with practitioners and to explore analytics on emerging technical problems from insurance and financial industries.
+The actuarial science group also leads the I-Risk Lab which provides educational and research activities to provide innovative solutions for industry problems emerging in the areas of actuarial science, quantitative finance and advance analytics for risk management.

 Klara Buysse – perform and analyse quantitative studies in the domain of risk management (Solvency II regulation (European Economic Capital); Market Consistent Valuation; New Business Valuation; Liability Adequacy Test; IFRS 17).
 Create an actuarial platform in order to calculate these quantitative studies.